haproxy/haproxy/doc/lua-api/index.rst

   :param string key: the string used as a key
   :param string value: the string used as value
-  :param bool force: create the entry if it doesn't exist (optional, defaults to false)
+  :param boolean force: create the entry if it doesn't exist (optional, defaults to false)
   :returns: true on success and nil on failure (followed by an error message)